 The world seems clean and copacetic as I walk here with my friends and family - I always enjoy seeing people from other parts of the world - I always wonder if they like what they see (I think they do).

 The park system's southern border is currently at Cameron Island near Port Place Mall.
 But much of the property south of that point is being redeveloped for public use and will certainly extend the harbourfront recreation amenities sometime in the future.
+In fact, the city has a big plan to extend the walkway all the way into the Nanaimo River Estuary.

 Some Waterfront Features